 One benefit of using Invisalign is that you can order replacement retainers without even visiting your dentist — all you have to do is call.

 Replacement retainers are typically not covered by dental insurance.
 If you lose or damage your retainer, you’ll probably have to pay for it out-of-pocket.
+Some dental insurance may cover one post-treatment retainer in a lifetime.

 Your orthodontist or general dentist may prescribe a retainer for small orthodontic adjustments or to prevent your teeth moving from their new position after braces or other orthodontic treatment.